Boxofbiscuits97/HD2-Modding-Wiki/README.md

 ```

 > [!NOTE]
-> If you encounter any errors with npm, it is likely because you do not have nodejs installed
+> If you encounter any errors with npm, it is likely because you do not have nodejs installed.
 > [Install Nodejs Here](https://nodejs.org/)

 Run a preview of the wiki locally: